Ficaria verna: References in literature

+Bright as the sun himself, 'tis out again!

 Upon Wordsworth's death it was proposed that a celandine be carved on his memorial plaque inside St Oswald's Church, Grasmere, but unfortunately the greater celandine Chelidonium majus was mistakenly used.

 Edward Thomas wrote a poem entitled "Celandine".
 Encountering the flowers in a field, the narrator is reminded of a past love, now dead.
 He also remarked on banks of celandines in his early prose work "In Pursuit of Spring" (1913).

 C. S. Lewis mentions celandines in a key passage of The Lion, the Witch and the Wardrobe, when Aslan comes to Narnia and the whole wood passes "in a few hours or so from January to May".
 The children notice "wonderful things happening.
 Coming suddenly round a corner into a glade of silver birch trees Edmund saw the ground covered in all directions with little yellow flowers - celandines".

 D. H. Lawrence mentions celandines frequently in Sons and Lovers.
-They appear to be a favorite of the protagonist, Paul Morel;
+They appear to be a favorite of the protagonist, Paul Morel: